-Cold War Studies has come up with a list of 10 Red Scare films for holiday gift giving.
+Cold War Studies has come up with a list of 10 Red Scare films for your Halloween viewing.
 To purchase from Amazon, just click on each movie title.
 To view trailers for most of the movies go the Cold War Studies You Tube Channel.

 In no particular order, the Red Scare films are:

 The Red Menace has been called an overheated expose of Communist Party treachery.
 Narrated by Los Angeles city councilman, Lloyd G. Douglas, the plot follows an American Vet named Bill Jones as he deals with the unresponsiveness of a government agency called Veteran’s Aid.
 The agency is responsible for making the G.I.
 Bill’s promise of a low interest home loan a reality.
 Bill can’t get them to help him though, and he becomes very disillusioned.
 His negative feelings make him a prime target for a Communist cell that is always looking for new recruits and also offering their own version of the American dream.

 Nobody actually speaks in this film.
 Instead, they spout phrases like “My flag has three colors, not one that’s the color of blood!”
 Almost every line consists of either pro or anti-communist cliches and rhetoric.

 The basic premise is understandable in light of the times, but it will not be taken seriously today.

 In Conspirator, Elizabeth Taylor is shocked to learn that her husband — a British officer played by Robert Taylor — is a murderous Communist agent.

 Guilty of Treason is the story of Cardinal Mindzenty of Hungary whom the Reds framed as an anti-Semite and imprisoned in 1949.
 Mindzenty, played by Charles Bickford, was released from prison in 1956.

 [NOTE: The trailer for this film is not available.]